zeroluck/docs/sources/articles/gluu-server-ce.md

 ## OpenID Connect RP Libraries

 In order to protect your app with OpenID Connect, you will need to call the OpenID Connect APIs from within your application.
 Depending on what language your using, you'll need to implement those [client libraries](http://openid.net/developers/libraries/).
 Here's Gluu's [java libraries](https://github.com/GluuFederation/oxAuth).

-## Test Use cases

--  Login to oxTrust: test SSO to protected apache folder
--  Login to apache folder: test SSO to oxTrust
--  Logout from apache folder: test logout of oxTrust
--  Logout from oxTrust: test logout of index.html

 ## Support